jacob-hougaard/node-red-workshop/readme.md

 press **deploy** again, go to the UI and click on the button.
 You should now see the temperature value displayed within the **gauge**.

+### Individual exercise 1

+- Right now your gauge goes from 0 to 10, can you change it so the gauge goes from -10 to 50?
+- Try out different types of gauges?
+How would it look if it was dougnut shaped instead? better?

 ## Setting up Text to Speech.

 In this section we want to build a text input field in our UI which is able to read text.